Algebra I

 - TI-30XIIS calculator required

 Teaches an appreciation of the attributes of our great God and teaches logical thinking skills using the medium of Euclidean plane and solid geometry.
-Includes topics such as proofs, logic, area, volume, constructions, trigonometry and transformations.
+Includes topics such as proofs, logic, area, volume, GeoGebra explorations, trigonometry and transformations.

 Geometry: General

 Teaches an appreciation of the attributes of our great God and teaches logical thinking skills using the medium of Euclidean plane and solid geometry.
-Uses similar content to that listed for Geometry with a slower pace and more individualized help.
+Includes topics such as logic, area, volume, trigonometry, and transformations.
+This course is tailored in it’s complexity, scope, and pacing to accommodate differentiated learners and offers more individualized help and more frequent review.

 - TI-30XIIS, TI-83 graphing or TI-84 graphing calculator required